The Inspiration & Creation

 The botanics I add are inspired by my surroundings on the farm and local area and these are what gives my gins their unique flavours.
 I am especially busy during spring and summer when the elderflower, kanuka and blue borage flowers are blooming.
 The rosehips are foraged in late summer over the Kaikōura ranges and my seaweed is sourced from a local licensed harvester.
-My limes are also sourced locally.
+My mint grows wild around the farm and the limes are also sourced locally.

 After many botanical tweaks I happily settled on my first gin..
 Woolshed Gin, called so as the botanics I use to create my blend are found near and around the woolshed.
 It is also an integral part of farming life, I wanted to draw interest to these old historic, working or non working woolsheds.
 Yes they are places that conjure up images of sheep, men bent over shearing and wool presses thumping away baling the wool over the noise of the machines… but they are also places of historic wonder, steeped in New Zealand sheep farming history.
 Many these days have been beautifully restored and have a second life as a café, bach or house.

-Woolshed Gin finds its uniqueness by using elderflowers which hang over our lamb pen, mint that grows in little pockets scattered about and the flowers of the kanuka bushes which protect and shelter our stock in adverse weather… The blend was formed along with traditional botanics found in a London dry style gin, which I am extremely proud of.
-It is a botanically bold infusion.
+Woolshed Gin finds its uniqueness by using elderflowers which hang over our lamb pen, mint that grows in little pockets scattered about the farm and the flowers of the kanuka bushes which protect and shelter our stock in adverse weather… This boldly botanical blend was formed along with traditional botanics found in a London dry style gin.
 Juniper is the hero of the gin as it should be, this combined with the pine notes found in the kanuka and paired with the floral fresh flavours which linger from the elderflowers and mint balances it perfectly.
+My ai with this gin was to evoke the senses of opening up the woolshed door, feel that you’ve just stepped onto a rural farming landscape, thoughts of fresh, earthy, rural, rustic taking over the sences.
 It took a few attempts to get it just right but once I found it I knew I had a cracking gin which was described as bold, botanical and bursting with just the right amount of attitude to make you want another taste.

 Shearwater Gin is the complete opposite in taste sensation from the Woolshed Gin… My idea with the shearwater came literally from the Hutton shearwater bird, unique to our beautiful part of the world.
 These birds breed and nest in the high Kaikōura mountain ranges and come down to the sea to feed.
 So pairing botanics from the high country and sea excited me beyond belief… would it work? ….. and oh my it so does!
 Using the beautiful rosehip with the subtle delicate blue borage flowers I paired this with native seaweed (Karengu) which is found on the Kaikōura coastline..
+Again I wanted to evoke the senses that you are standing on the Kaikōura coast having just taken a big breath of fresh sea air, with mountains in the distance… welcome to shearwater gin.
 The blend is oceanic fresh and fruity, light and crisp but with the depth that only a great blended gin can produce.

 The Still and Gin process

-Having started out with a 3 litre copper Alembic Still (Teddy) set up in our old family caravan I soon realised I needed a more permanent place to blend and create my flavours.
-I revamped the workshed, armed it with a fabulous 40 litre copper alembic still from Portugal and named it Bruce!
+Having started out with a 2.5 litre copper Alembic Still (Teddy) set up in our old family caravan I soon realised I needed a more permanent place to blend and create my flavours.
+I revamped the ‘garage’ and armed it with a fabulous 40 litre copper alembic still from Portugal named Bruce!
 I have found my happy place there, surrounded with fresh botanics drying from the ceiling or the aromas coming from a blend of botanics.